NeilMacMullen/Textrude/doc/buildSystemIntegration.md

 ## Include-paths
 Additional include paths for use by the template are supplied via the *--include* flag.

+## Dynamic Output
+Use the --dynamicOutput flag to enable dynamic output (i.e. to enable the template to define its own output set) See [dynamicOutput.md] for further details

 ## Dependency checking

 By default, the render pass is always run.
 However, if the *--lazy* flag is supplied the Textrude will only render the output files if: